Network Structure and Naive Sequential Learning: Introduction

-To answer this question, one must first realistically capture key aspects of how individuals process social information in such learning settings.
-Empirical research on social learning, including the field experiment of \citet*{chandrasekhar2015testing} and the laboratory evidence of \citet*{eyster2015experiment}, suggests that humans often exhibit \emph{inferential} \emph{naiveté}, failing to understand that their predecessors' actions reflect a combination of their private information and the inference those predecessors have drawn from the behavior of still others.
+To answer this question, our model must capture key behavioral patterns in how individuals process social information in these learning settings.
+Empirical research on social learning suggests that humans often exhibit \emph{inferential} \emph{naiveté}, failing to understand that their predecessors' actions reflect a combination of private information and the inference those predecessors have drawn from the behavior of still others (e.g., \citet*{chandrasekhar2015testing,eyster2015experiment}).
 Returning to the examples, a consumer may mistake a herd on a product for evidence that everyone has positive private information about the product's quality.
-In an online community, a few early opinion makers can make a rumor go viral, due to people not thinking through how the vast majority of the viral story's proponents are just following the herd and possess no private information as to the rumor's veracity.
+In an online community, a few early opinion-makers can make a rumor go viral, due to people not thinking through how the vast majority of a viral story's proponents are just following the herd and possess no private information about the rumor's veracity.

+The present study examines the effect of the \emph{observation network} on the extent of learning, in a setting where players suffer from \emph{inferential naiveté}.
+We analyze the theoretical implications of a tractable log-linear learning rule that aggregates observations in a manner related to the DeGroot heuristic.
+Agents who fail to account for correlations in their observations (as in \citealp{eyster2010naive}) choose actions according to this log-linear rule.
+We also introduce \emph{weighted networks} and a weighted version of log-linear behavior, where agents place different weights on different neighbors' actions.
+We show that such decision weights arise when agents additionally misperceive the precisions of predecessors' signals according to the strengths of their links to said predecessors.

-The present work studies the effect of the \emph{observation network} on the extent of learning, in a setting where players suffer from \emph{inferential naiveté}.
-We analyze the theoretical implications of the most tractable model of such naiveté (as in \citealp{eyster2010naive}), which lets us exactly compute naive agents' probability of taking the correct action (``learning accuracy'') on arbitrary networks.
-In contrast, the existing literature on social learning has focused on the binary classification of learning situations into those where correct learning occurs with probability one and those where learning is less than perfect with positive probability.
-We obtain a richer characterization of imperfect learning, so we can compute comparative statics of learning accuracy with respect to the network structure.
-We then test these comparative statics in an experiment, which gives a new form of evidence for inferential naiveté.
+When combined with a Gaussian informational environment, our weighted log-linear learning rule lets us compute naive agents' exact probability of taking the correct action (``learning accuracy'') on arbitrary weighted networks.
+In contrast, the existing literature on social learning has focused on whether long-run learning outcome exhibits certain properties (e.g., convergence to dogmatic beliefs in the wrong state) with positive probability, but not on how these probabilities vary across environments.
+In settings where learning is imperfect (i.e., society does not almost surely learn the correct state in the long run), we obtain a richer characterization of the learning outcome and compute comparative statics of learning accuracy with respect to network structures.